 The Emergency Operations Center has been activated since the beginning of March to respond to the COVID-19 pandemic.
 There are more than 150 staff assigned to the response effort, with the majority of those people working remotely.
 The EOC organizational chart shows our structure.
 Photo below was taken on March 20.
-We have less people now, and we wear face coverings when we can't maintain six feet of distance between us.
+We have less people now, and we wear face coverings when not alone at our workstations (which are spaced six feet apart).

 EOC Objectives for This Operational Period

 - Equity: Ensure all EOC sections incorporate equity considerations into their actions and prioritize support to vulnerable populations and marginalized communities.

 - Public Information: Provide timely and accurate information and guidance to the community regarding the new school metrics and public health measures that will help reduce the spread of COVID-19.

 - Public Health Response: Manage the expanded public health workforce responsible for case investigation, contact tracing, active monitoring, and outbreaks.
 Fill basic needs for people who require assistance while isolated or quarantined.

 - Governor’s Orders: Coordinate the thorough implementation of disease control measures and enforce the governor’s executive orders related to COVID-19.